R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 The primary objectives of this annotation procedure are:

 - To create a definitive, standardized "Visible ICD-11" mapping table that formally links every unique diagnostic label string from retrospective and prospective datasets to visually-determined diagnostic categories.
 Each "Visible ICD-11" category may correspond to a single ICD-11 code or to an array of multiple ICD-11 codes that share indistinguishable or highly similar visual features.
+In other words, one or more diagnostic items can be mapped to the same Visible ICD-11 category.

-- To ensure this mapping is clinically accurate, consistent, and justifiable based on current medical knowledge and ICD-11 classification guidelines, while recognizing the limitations of visual assessment alone.
+- To ensure this category mapping is clinically accurate, consistent, and justifiable based on current medical knowledge and ICD-11 classification guidelines, while recognizing the limitations of visual assessment alone.

 - To identify and consolidate diagnostically distinct conditions that cannot be reliably distinguished based on visual features alone, preventing the model from learning spurious artifacts.
 For example, contact dermatitis and atopic dermatitis have different ICD-11 codes but share overlapping visual presentations; these are consolidated into a single "Visible ICD-11" target category (e.g., "Eczematous dermatitis") that encompasses both conditions.
 The final differentiation between such conditions is the responsibility of the healthcare professional, who has access to additional clinical information (patient history, symptoms, triggering factors, etc.) beyond what is visible in the image.